EU Leaders Can’t Figure Out If Trump's America Is A Friend Or A Foe

 “For the new administration to propose an ambassador who openly compares the EU to the Soviet Union and patronizingly suggests taming the world’s largest open market is a bit of an alarm, not to mention insult,” said the Belgian security official.

-Reimagining the relationship with the US could take on a very broad range of changes from increasing visa regulations for American travelers to Europe — a decision considered last year but ultimately shelved — to tougher trade negotiations, to limited cooperation on certain security issues, such as Russia or the fight against ISIS.
+Reimagining the relationship with the US could take on a very broad range of changes, from increasing visa regulations for American travelers to Europe — a decision considered last year but ultimately shelved — to tougher trade negotiations, to limited cooperation on certain security issues, such as Russia or the fight against ISIS.

-“The problem of course is that after 50 years of relying on a partner for security and trade, it will be no easy task to not only do these thing bilaterally but also make sure that the partner isn’t actively trying to undermine your efforts,” said one French official at the Ministry of Defense, who said he lacked authorization to speak to the press.
+“The problem of course is that after 50 years of relying on a partner for security and trade, it will be no easy task to not only do these thing bilaterally but also make sure that the partner isn’t actively trying to undermine your efforts,” said one French official at the Ministry of Defense who said he lacked authorization to speak to the press.

 Report an Issue